 The Authority also conducted an independent review of the reasonableness of the entities' operating costs.
 The entities' costs were assessed against the efficiency targets from the Authority's 2010-11 price monitoring review and other benchmarks.
-Potential efficiency savings of around 5% in non-bulk operating costs were identified, arising primarily in electricity, employee expenses, corporate costs and other materials and services.
-Charts 1.5 and 1.6 outline the entities' proposed costs compared with the Authority's estimate of costs.
-Part B provides more detail.
+Potential efficiency savings of around 4-5% in non-bulk operating costs were identified, arising primarily in electricity, employee expenses, corporate costs and other materials and services.